-14.1 Drill Hole Data
+14.1.1 Drill Hole Data

-The drill hole database was provided by Pure Gold with a cut-off date of April 11, 2017.
+This section describes the mineral resource estimate for the Madsen gold deposit only, which forms the basis of the Potentially Mineable Resource under consideration in the current PEA.
+The drill hole database supporting the Madsen mineral resource estimate was provided by Pure Gold with a cut-off date of April 11, 2017.
 It is comprised of 14,627 holes located within the Madsen Property area.
 There are 355 holes drilled by Pure Gold from 2014 to 2017 with a total of 114,583.5 m of drilling.
-Since the 2009 mineral resource estimation by Claude, which had a cut-off date of September 27, 2009, an additional 435 holes with 178,293 m of drilling were added, where 80 holes with 63,709.5 m of drilling are from Claude.
-All holes are diamond drill holes.
+Since the 2009 mineral resource estimation by Claude Resources, which had a cutoff date of September 27, 2009, an additional 435 holes with 178,293 m of drilling were added, where 80 holes with 63,709.5 m of drilling are from Claude Resources Inc. All holes are diamond drill holes.
 There are 1,292 holes drilled from surface and 13,333 holes drilled from underground.
-All 355 holes drilled by Pure Gold are from surface.
+All 355 holes completed by Pure Gold to April 11, 2017 were drilled from surface.